AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

 This message sends 3 values for the temperature with different timestamp and one value for the threshold parameter.

-Once AirVantage receives this message, data are stored and can be accessed by the Data API on System (Last datapoints, Historical aggregated datapoints, Historical raw datapoints, Export datapoints)
+Once AirVantage receives this message, data is stored and can be accessed by the Data API on System (Last datapoints, Historical aggregated datapoints, Historical raw datapoints, Export datapoints).

 ### Receive tasks from AirVantage